-2. If there is no existing certificate (absent) on the server one will be created.
-If there already is a certificate (valid or not) Application Manager will confirm for replacing it.
+3. Select OK if there is no existing certificate.
+If you are changing an existing certificate, Application Manager will confirm the replacement.
 Click Yes if you would like to replace an existing certificate.

-3. When a valid certificate exists, it must be deployed to clients in order to deploy the software updates.
+When a valid certificate exists, it must be deployed to clients in order to deploy the software updates.
 We recommend doing this by using a group policy object.
-Export the certificate by clicking Export button and save it to a location where you can access it with GPO management tool.

-4. Open up Group Policy Management (gpmc.msc).
-Create a new GPO in a proper place and name it.
+1. Open up Group Policy Management (gpmc.msc).
+Create a new GPO or edit an existing one.

-6. Import the certificate to two different certificate-containers (Trusted Root Certification Authorities & Trusted Publishers) by clicking Import.
+3. Import the certificate to the Trusted Root Certification Authorities and Trusted Publishers folders by right-clicking the empty space and selecting Import.

 4. Follow the prompts and find the certificate.

 5. Deploy the Group Policy Object.